 Research let me become a globetrotter.
 Born in Italy, scientifically grown up in France (with a short experience in Brazil), I am presently a Postdoctoral Associate Fellow at the Yale School of Forestry & Environmental Studies Department.
-My current research project aims to quantify impacts of pollution aerosols on vegetation biophysics and carbon cycle by utilizing the Yale-E2 Earth system model and its new interactive photosynthesis scheme.
+My current research project aims to disentangle and quantify the connections between pollution aerosols, meteorology and vegetation biophysics.
+For this purpose, I use the Yale-E2 Earth System model, space borne observations and in-site measurements together with statistical tools.

-Up until now I have focused my research on atmospheric chemistry and dynamics at regional scales, dealing with the modeling of the complex and multi-scale atmosphere-wildfire interaction.
-I am now glad and curious to move to global scale and climate modeling, applying my expertise on biomass burning to the current project.
+Prior to my experience here at Yale, I focused my research on atmospheric chemistry and dynamics at regional scales, dealing with the modeling of the complex and multi-scale atmosphere-wildfire interaction.

 Aside from research, I keep myself busy with plenty of activities: knitting, cooking, reading, doing yoga, swimming, hiking, climbing, running, and all kind of sporty and outdoorsy activity!